Senzing/mapper-csv/README.md

 ### Mapping file tutorial

 Review the [mappings/test_set1.map](mappings/test_set1.map).
 The majority of it was built by the csv_analyzer.

+*Note: Remember when you ran the analyzer above and saved the current mapping file for this csv to mappings/test_set1.map.bk?
+Open that file as well as and copy/paste examples into the new one based on the mapping file struture described below.*

 ### Input section
 The purpose of this section is to set the csv file delimiter and column headers.